Rekoiru/hachimi-site/docs/hachimi/faqs.md

 - `ModeNormal` is the default.
 - `Mode60FPS` seems to restore some physics movements when increasing framerate, but can still be a little buggy sometimes.
 - Both `SkipFrame` modes are unknown but seem to be broken.

+## How do I update the game or Hachimi on Android?
+Follow the [install steps](getting-started-jp.md#android) from step 4.
+You don't have to import the key again.